-Byblos is a quaint and scenic Mediterranean town that was once a capital of international jet setting life (for this scene, go to the Byblos Fishing Club, right on the port) and also one of the oldest continually inhabited cities in the world.
+Byblos is a quaint and scenic Mediterranean town that was once the capital of international jet-setting life (for this scene, go to the Byblos Fishing Club, right on the port) and also one of the oldest continually inhabited cities in the world.
 A major port for the ancient Phoenician empire, Byblos has both Phoenician and Greco-Roman ruins.

-Have lunch in the old port, and then head south to the Tam Tam Beach.
+Have lunch in the old port, and then head south to Tam Tam Beach.
 Any of the private beach clubs south of Byblos offer a good time and pleasant atmosphere, with clean water.
-In my opinion, the beaches north of Beirut are less rocky and therefore more user friendly, but both offer beautiful seaside escapes.
+In my opinion, the beaches north of Beirut are less rocky and therefore more user-friendly, but both offer beautiful seaside escapes.

-Jounieh, the largest city between Byblos and Beirut, has a wild nightlife, and you may have more luck finding a place to stay in Jounieh than Byblos.
-To save you some trouble, follow this translation: a nightclub is a club, an oriental night club is a club with belly dancing, and a super night club is like a strip joint.
+Jounieh, the largest city between Byblos and Beirut, has wild nightlife, and you may have more luck finding a place to stay in Jounieh than in Byblos.
+To save you some trouble, follow this translation: a nightclub is a club, an oriental nightclub is a club with belly dancing, and a super nightclub is like a strip joint.
 Enjoy!